snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 > [!NOTE]
 >
-> * For example API call flows, see LINK HERE.
+> * For example API call flows, see the Shipments data contract.
-> * For API reference information, see LINK HERE.
+> * For API reference information, see the Shipments data contract.

 ## Making an API Request in PRO